 Day 6: Muang La

-On the last day of our Laos trip, we take a half-day trip to local minority villages, the habitat of the ethnic Khamu community.
-This is one of the most unvisited parts of Laos and the experience is truly unique.
-To get to the villages, we have to ride along the Nam Pak River.
-At the villages, you will notice how the homes are made of wood and bamboo.
-We can spend some time here talking to the locals, just walking around, or just sitting at the edge of the river and seeing how it is so important to the locals.
-In the evening we get back to the resort and spend the last evening together.
+Today's day is designed as a semi-rest day.
+We take a half-day trip to local minority villages, the habitat of the ethnic Khamu community.
+It is one of the most unvisited parts of Laos, and the experience is truly unique.
+To get to the villages, we ride along the Nam Pak River.
+The village homes are made mostly of wood and bamboo.
+We spend some time here talking to the locals, walking around, or sitting around the river.

 Day 7: Pakbeng

-Today it’s a long full day cycling to Pakbeng.
-This is one of the most spectacular stretches of long mountain road.
+Today cycling is through one of the most spectacular stretches of long mountain road.
 The road is dotted with small villages and this is a great way to get acquainted with local rural life.
 The dramatic limestone and green rolling hills formations make for great photographic opportunities.
 There will be plenty of opportunities to stop and admire the wonderful scenery.
 The journey passes through beautiful mountain ranges and Hmong hill tribe villages.

-A long day on the saddle and we take a shuttle for the last section to Pakbeng.
+A good day on the saddle.
+Post-lunch, we take a shuttle transfer of about 2 to 2:30hrs for the last section to Pakbeng.